Core Idea

 Definition

-Fault-Tolerance is the capability of a system to continue operating properly—albeit potentially with reduced functionality—even when one or more of its components fail.
-In distributed systems, this means the system can handle hardware failures, software bugs, network partitions, and other errors without complete service disruption.
-Rather than preventing failures (which is impossible), fault-tolerant architectures assume failures will occur and design mechanisms to detect, isolate, and recover from them while maintaining acceptable service levels for users.
+Fault tolerance is the capability of a system to continue operating—potentially with reduced functionality—when one or more components fail.
+Rather than preventing failures (which is impossible at scale), fault-tolerant architectures assume failure will occur and design mechanisms to detect, isolate, and recover from it while maintaining acceptable service levels.

 Key Characteristics

-- Graceful degradation: When failures occur, the system reduces functionality rather than failing completely—a video streaming service might lower resolution instead of stopping playback
+- Graceful degradation: When failures occur, the system reduces functionality rather than failing completely—a video streaming service lowers resolution instead of stopping playback

-- Redundancy strategies: Critical components are duplicated across multiple instances, availability zones, or geographic regions to ensure continuity when individual instances fail
+- Redundancy strategies: Critical components are duplicated across instances, availability zones, or regions; if the primary fails, a replica is promoted automatically

-- Trade-off awareness: Fault tolerance increases complexity, operational costs, and resource consumption—architects must balance resilience needs against these costs
+- Trade-off awareness: Fault tolerance adds complexity, cost, and resource consumption—architects must balance resilience needs rather than applying it uniformly

 Why It Matters